DUpdateSystem/UpgradeAll/README.md

 - English

 If you are familier with multiple languages,Plese help us introduce it to the whole world!
+### ℹ️ How to translate UpgradeAll to your language?
+You can help us translate this project on [Crowdin](https://crowdin.com/project/upgradeall).

 ## 📖 License